 - Children 6 months of age and up should get the influenza vaccine to reduce their risk of catching the flu.
 It is not too late to get the vaccine!
 Around 80% of all influenza illness generally occurs in January, February, and March.

-Set reasonable time limits on outdoor play to prevent hypothermia and frostbite.
-Have children come inside periodically to warm up.
+Set reasonable limits on outdoor play to prevent hypothermia and frostbite and make sure kids have a place to go warm up when they get cold.
+When weather is severe, have children come inside periodically to warm up.

 - Allow children to skate only on approved surfaces.
 Check for signs posted by local police or recreation departments, or call your local police department to find out which areas have been approved.

 - Skate in the same direction as the crowd

 - Avoid darting across the ice

 - Never skate alone

 - Not chew gum or eat candy while skating

 - Consider having your child wear a helmet, knee pads and elbow pads, especially while learning to skate